How to Butterfly Chicken

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Learn how to butterfly chicken, a simple technique for splitting chicken breasts so they cook quickly or hold a filling.
-Or, cut them all the way through to make cutlets.
+Learn How to Butterfly Chicken Breasts, a simple technique for splitting chicken so it cooks quickly or holds a filling.
+Or, cut chicken breasts all the way through to make cutlets.

 Step-by-step instructions

 1. Cover a cutting board completely with a piece of plastic wrap or parchment paper.
-Add chicken breasts.
-Working with one breast at a time, place your palm on top of the breast and slice in half horizontally taking care to not slice all the way through.
+Add chicken breasts meat.
+Working with one breast at a time, place the palm of your hand on top of the chicken breast and slice in half horizontally, starting at the thicker end of the breast, slicing all the way down the length of the breast, being careful not to cut all the way through the thin point or tip of the chicken.
 Repeat with the second breast.

-1. Arrange chicken breasts in a single layer on the plastic wrap-covered cutting board.
+1. Arrange chicken breasts in a single layer on the plastic wrap-covered cutting board (notice the butterfly shape?).
 Cover with a second piece of plastic wrap or parchment paper.
 Pound chicken breasts to an even thickness, about 1/4-inch.
 Remove top layer of plastic wrap.

 Somebody pounding chicken breasts after butterflying them.